 Areas of Interest

-Professor Vassilieva is the founding director of the Graduate Initiative in Russian Studies (GIRS), an innovative program funded by Carnegie Corporation of New York and dedicated to enhancing the understanding of graduate students in the United States of Russia through direct interaction with leading U.S. and Russian scholars, journalists, and political figures.
-GIRS also provides Institute students with opportunities to pursue professional internships in Russia and to conduct field research there.
-In summer 2017, Professor Vassilieva launched the Monterey Summer Symposium on Russia (MSSR), a unique and highly competitive eight-week comprehensive program of study on different dimensions of Russian politics, history, economics, and culture conducted in English and Russian by leading U.S. and Russian experts.
+Professor Vassilieva is the founding director of the Monterey Initiative in Russian Studies (MIR), an innovative program funded by Carnegie Corporation of New York and dedicated to enhancing the understanding of graduate students in the United States of Russia through direct interaction with leading U.S. and Russian scholars, journalists, and political figures.
+MIR also provides Institute students with opportunities to pursue professional internships in Russia and to conduct field research there.
+In summer 2017, Professor Vassilieva launched the Monterey Summer Symposium on Russia (MSSR), a unique and highly competitive multi-week comprehensive program of study on different dimensions of Russian politics, history, economics, and culture conducted in English and Russian by leading U.S. and Russian experts.